Book Review: The Remains of the Day, by Kazuo Ishiguro

 Indeed, I can say I am in agreement with those who say that the ability to draw up a good staff plan is the cornerstone of any decent butler’s skills. – as I was saying :)

 An interesting thing: the book is written by a Japanese born person (Kazuo Ishiguro), which was really confusing initially.
-After that I found out that he moved early in life to UK, so it made more sense.
+After that, I found out that he moved early in life to the UK, so it made more sense.